Hi everyone! Many of you have been asking for more info on my exercise routine lately.

 The transverse abdominis is deeper than all of the other core muscles, and when it contracts, it acts like a “corset” to support your trunk.

 Exercises to strengthen the TA actually don’t involve crunches.
 Instead, a physical therapist can teach you how to contract it in a way that stabilizes your trunk.
 It will almost feel as though you are sucking in your belly button, as though you’re trying to squeeze into a pair of tight pants.

 They’ll probably have you do this while you’re lying flat on your back.
-Then you maintain this “sucking in” while you perform other motions that challenge your body– but only once your PT is sure you’re contracting it correctly.
+Then you maintain this “sucking in” while you perform other motions that challenge your body– but only you’re sure you’re contracting it correctly.

 Here is a video that gives you an idea of what it’s like to learn how to strengthen the TA.
 As you’ll see, it’s a lot more about learning to identify the muscle and control it, than it is about brute strength.
 But don’t worry if you aren’t able to figure out what to do yourself– I’d definitely expect you to need a PT to help you get it right.
-(I certainly did!).
+(I certainly did, back in the day!).

 The TA is also activated quite easily and effortlessly by pool exercises that force you to stabilize your trunk and legs in the water– but you do have to know how to contract it, in order to make sure you’re doing it right.
 More on this later.